Jaybit0/JtexCore/README.md

 ## Installation

 The installation process varies depending on your operating system.
+First, clone the [JtexClient repository](https://github.com/Jaybit0/JtexClient).

 ### For Windows:
 1. Navigate to the directory containing the `setup.bat` file in the command prompt.